sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Currently have an "Invalid read" of 8 bytes that's annoying but apparently doesn't cause a crash.
+Somewhere in ``ssl/esni.c:esni_hkdf_extract`` - looks like there's been some internal change that causes my inputs to functions around ``EVP_PKEY_derive`` no longer be appropriate.
+That's not a shocker though as I don't claim to be familiar with all the details there - I've mostly copied such code from other bits of TLS1.3 stuff;-) Maybe this'll force me to try understand it better.

 - Re-merged with upstream again (20190911)

 - Added some thoughts as to how one might [configure a web server](web-server-config.md) for ESNI,